dyninc/dyn-python/docs/install.rst

 Get the Code
 ------------

-Dyn is actively developed on GitHub, the code is always available ''<https://github.com/dyninc/dyn-python>` and there are several options available to obtain the code.
+Dyn is actively developed on GitHub.
+The code is always available ''<https://github.com/dyninc/dyn-python>` and there are several options available to obtain the code.